gamalragab21/AES_RSA_Algorithm/README.md

 ## AES Key Storage
 After generating the RSA key pair, the private key should be kept securely, possibly in a hardware security module (HSM) or a secure database.
 For the purpose of this demonstration, we'll create an AES key to encrypt the private key and store it in a keystore file.
 The `generate_aes_key` function generates a secure AES key using the PBKDF2HMAC algorithm and a strong password.
 The AES key is then used to encrypt the RSA private key before storing it in the keystore file.

-## Usage
-1. Clone this repository to your local machine.
-2. Ensure you have Python 3.x installed.
-4. Run the provided Python script to generate the RSA key pair and create the keystore with the encrypted private key.

-## Dependencies
-This project relies on the following Python libraries:
-- `cryptography` for RSA and AES key generation and encryption.

 ---